oseiler2/CO2Monitor/README.md

 A message to `co2monitor/<id>/down/cleanSPS30` will run a fan clean on the SPS30.

+A message to `co2monitor/<id>/down/installMqttRootCa` will attempt to install the pem-based ca cert in the payload as root cert for tls enabled MQTT connections.
+A connection attempt will be made using the configured MQTT settings and the new cert, and if successful the cert will be persisted, otherwise discarded.

+A message to `co2monitor/<id>/down/installRootCa` will install the pem-based ca cert in the payload as root cert for OTA update requests.

+A message to `co2monitor/<id>/down/ota` will trigger the OTA polling mechnism if configured.

+A message to `co2monitor/<id>/down/forceota` will force an OTA update using the URL provided in the payload.

 A message to `co2monitor/<id>/down/reboot` will trigger a reset on the node.

+A message to `co2monitor/<id>/down/resetWifi` will wipe configured WiFi settings (SSID/password) and force a reboot.

 ### MQTT TLS support